-An involuntary lien is typically placed on a property due to unpaid obligations like a tax bill or a home improvement invoice, sometimes called a mechanic’s lien.
-These are the liens that affect your ability to sell a property easily—and also the more difficult to discharge from the public record.
+An involuntary lien is typically placed on a property due to unpaid obligations like a tax bill or a home improvement invoice, which is sometimes called a mechanic’s lien.
+These are the liens that affect your ability to sell a property easily—and also are more difficult to discharge from the public record.

 While title can be conveyed without all liens being paid, most retail buyers will not purchase the property without clear title.
 Certainly no lender would approve the purchase.

 There are a number of different liens that can be placed on a property.
 Common types include:

 - Tax liens.
 If you fail to pay your taxes, the federal, state, or local governments can place a lien on your property.
 This isn’t just for property taxes—a lien can be placed if you fail to pay any taxes.

 - Mortgage lien.
 These common liens are placed on any property with a mortgage.